trackmania-rl/tmrl/README.md

 ## TMRL python library

-- A minimal script that you can easily adapt to run a simple `tmrl` pipeline on your own robot is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal_drone.py).
+- A minimal script that you can easily adapt to deploy a simple `tmrl` pipeline on your own robot is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal_drone.py).

 - An advanced tutorial toward implementing your own ad-hoc optimized training pipelines for your own complex real-time tasks is provided [here](readme/tuto_library.md).

+- More tutorial scripts are available in the [tuto directory](tmrl/tuto).

 ## Security